Projects and workspace

 The real states to keep in mind

-In the observed interface, the queue and synthesis cards mainly distinguish four canonical readings:
+In the interface, the queue and synthesis cards mainly distinguish four states:

 | Visible state | Practical reading |